V.Smile: Variants

 The last revision of the console (Model 1086) was the smallest of the main line, becoming shorter and square in shape, it retains 2 controller ports, but it adds V-Link functionality, and the cartridge storage on the back removed the cover and became smaller with space for only 4 games.
-The console also drops stereo sound, having a video and mono audio jack.
+The console also drops stereo sound, having a video and mono audio jack, instead of looping back it shows "please insert a learning game".

 V.Smile Pocket and V.Smile Cyber Pocket

 The V.Smile Pocket is a handheld version of the V.Smile console, released on September 10, 2004.
-It features a built-in Passive matrix-based color LCD display and a monaural speaker, but is otherwise similar to the desktop console counterpart.
+It features a built-in Passive matrix-based color LCD and a monaural speaker, but is otherwise similar to the desktop console counterpart.
 However, there is no connector for an additional joystick, and thus many games that support two player mode will disallow access selection of the said mode.
 The device is not compatible with games that uses any of the other accessories due to the lack of an additional joystick port.

 A second V.Smile Pocket model was introduced in 2007, in which a microphone is added to the device.
 Apart from the new feature, added support for games that use the microphone, and a repositioning of the speaker from the lower right to the upper left, it retained the appearance of the first V.Smile Pocket model.
 The game system is larger than devices such as the Game Boy Advance or Nintendo DS, although the V.Smile Pocket uses full size Smartridges from the console.

 A third generation called V.Smile Cyber Pocket was introduced in 2008.
 The console was redesigned with a smaller flip-open screen (still Passive matrix-based) and an integrated graphics tablet, while retaining the microphone introduced in the second generation V.Smile Pocket.
-A proprietary port was added to the console, which a flash drive-like device called the “V-Link” with a matching proprietary connector on one end and a USB connector on another, could plug into the Cyber Pocket.
+A proprietary port was added to the console, which a flash drive-like device called the "V-Link" with a matching proprietary connector on one end and a USB connector on another, could plug into the Cyber Pocket.
 This device is used to transfer the data of games that support such function to a PC, which would in turn upload the data to a website.
 The data could then be used to chart the player's progress as well as be used to unlock bonus games on the said website.